Adding pedals is a lot of fun.

-While it's know for being incredibly versatile, the Rat 2 is most often used in a hard rock context, often paired with a heavy tube amp like the Marshall JCM series.
+While it's known for being incredibly versatile, the Rat 2 is most often used in a hard rock or grunge context, often paired with a heavy tube amp like the Marshall JCM series.

-It was actually the very first distortion pedal I ever owned.
+It was actually the first distortion pedal I ever owned.